Learn about the most common types of legal documents and get FREE legal transcription examples and templates.

 So what exactly does a professionally formatted legal transcription example look like?
 We’ve got three stand-out legal transcription samples for you right here.

-Formatting for legal pleadings may look slightly different depending on state requirements, as some states have strict formatting guidelines—others have no guidelines at all.
+Formatting transcriptions for legal pleadings may look slightly different depending on state requirements, as some states have strict formatting guidelines—others have no guidelines at all.
 This may include numbered lines, special headers and footers, and precise margin sizes.

 You can see an example pleading document from the state of California here.
 In this case, the document follows the state of California’s legal requirements for formatting, which makes it easier to read and mark important information.